dtonderski/Deep-Sudoku/README.md

     cheap.
 Each batch is augmented in this way - for extra efficiency, every sudoku in a specific batch is augmented identically.

-This was not done using transformers as simulations using SeResNets have significantly more sudokus/second, so data can be collected much quicker.
-After training has converged, the data from the previous 10 simulations is used to pre-train a ViT-Ti based transformer network.
-This is done until convergence, and then the above training loop is repeated for the transformer network.
+Then, the data from the last 10 simulations is split into training, evaluation, and testing data, which is used to evaluate different network architectures.
+The best network is then fine-tuned using the above training loop, but saving states from all runs, not just failed ones, as the network rarely fails at this point.

 Intuitively, sudokus with more blank cells should be more difficult, and so the training data should be biased toward them for efficiency.
 To quantify this, a SeResNet was trained on sudokus where the number of empty cells was sampled from a uniform distribution.
 The p loss was then calculated as a function of empty cells.
 This normalized quantity was used as the probability distribution of the number of empty cells for the training loop.

+The initial data collection and difficulty calculation was done using a SeResNet to make sure any bias tilts in favour of the SeResNet, not the transformer.

 ## Sudoku
 It [has been shown](arxiv.org/abs/1201.0749) that a sudoku has to have at least 17 clues (initially filled cells) to have a valid and unique